SteeltoeOSS/Documentation/docs/circuitbreaker/hystrix.md

 The tables in the sections that follow specify all of the possible settings.

->NOTE: The settings provided in the tables follow the Netflix Hystrix implementation closely.
+>The settings provided in the tables follow the Netflix Hystrix implementation closely.
 Consequently, you should read the [Configuration section](https://github.com/Netflix/Hystrix/wiki/Configuration) on the Netflix Hystrix wiki for more detail on each setting and how it affects Hystrix collapser operations.

 #### Collapser Sizing